 Mrs. Joelsson is a licensed clinical social worker in Pennsylvania and Maryland.
 She has a special interest in working with individuals and couples facing reproductive challenges of infertility, pregnancy, pregnancy loss, and postpartum adjustment.
 Mrs. Joelsson is passionate about helping “infertility graduates” who are adapting to the new realities of pregnancy and parenting after struggling with infertility.
-She sees clients primarily in Harrisburg, PA.
+She sees patients primarily in the Rockville, MD office.